Vacuuming a Pool with a Sand Filter – Step by Step

 8. Switch the pump on

-TIP 2: If you have more than one skimmer but cannot switch them off individually, you can take a tennis ball and push it down into the other skimmer to block the hole going to the pump.
+TIP 2: If you have more than one skimmer but cannot switch them off individually, you can take a tennis ball and push it down into the other skimmer to block the hole to the pump.
 The suction will hold it there.

 9. Start to vacuum

-Turn off the pump and then remove the hose from the skimmer or suction port.
-Remove the vacuum from the pool.
+Turn off the pump and remove the hose from the skimmer or suction port.
+Then, remove the vacuum from the pool.

 11. Backwash the filter